Sea Turtle Program Under Attack in Texas

 However, under the original agreement between the state of Texas and the U.S. Government, if traffic is prohibited on the beach, the park will revert to the state.
 It may be that the National Park Service does not think Texas will try to reclaim the park land or perhaps the National Park Service no longer wants this park.
 In any event, if the park reverted to the state, it might no longer be a park, but might be developed.

-Either way, a way of life on Padre Island National Seashore is being threatened, not only for turtles, but also for tourists and residents.
+A way of life on Padre Island National Seashore is being threatened, not only for turtles, but also for tourists and residents.
 The sea turtles which nest at Padre Island National Seashore don't belong to the park or to Texas.
 They are protected by the National Park Service which should be stewards for them.
 In this case, the stewardship has failed, so contact your Senators and Representatives and object to this travesty.

 Not surprisingly, the final insult of the Review is this: "research activities be removed from the Chief of the Division of Sea Turtle Science and Recovery and be placed under the direct control of a nonscientist, the park superintendent."
 That is right, take the scientific program away from control by scientists and give it to a career park employee who is an administrator, not a scientist.